kj89/testnet_manuals/uptick/old/README.md

 >
 > To migrate your validator to another machine read [Migrate your validator to another machine](https://github.com/kj89/testnet_manuals/blob/main/uptick/migrate_validator.md)

-## Hardware Requirements
-Like any Cosmos-SDK chain, the hardware requirements are pretty modest.

-### Minimum Hardware Requirements
- - 3x CPUs; the faster clock speed the better
- - 4GB RAM
- - 80GB Disk
- - Permanent Internet connection (traffic will be minimal during testnet; 10Mbps will be plenty - for production at least 100Mbps is expected)

-### Recommended Hardware Requirements
- - 4x CPUs; the faster clock speed the better
- - 8GB RAM
- - 200GB of storage (SSD or NVME)
- - Permanent Internet connection (traffic will be minimal during testnet; 10Mbps will be plenty - for production at least 100Mbps is expected)

 ## Set up your uptick fullnode
 ### Option 1 (automatic)
 You can setup your uptick fullnode in few minutes by using automated script below.
 It will prompt you to input your validator node name!